At the heart of Derek Chauvin’s trial is this question: What killed George Floyd?

 They also saw foam coming from Floyd’s mouth, which he explained by saying he had been “hooping earlier.”
 Nelson, citing the online Urban Dictionary, contended that this is an admission by Floyd that he had ingested drugs rectally.

+During court proceedings on another matter Monday, Nelson asserted for the first time that fragments of a pill with Floyd’s DNA on it were found in the back of the squad car.
+The fragments contained methamphetamine and fentanyl, he claimed.
+Prosecutors acknowledged the existence of the pill fragments and that they contained methamphetamine, but they did not address the other claims.

-The Minnesota attorney general’s office, which is prosecuting Chauvin, has a very different view of these events.
+The Minnesota attorney general’s office, which is prosecuting Chauvin, has a very different view of events.
 If Floyd had anything in his mouth, it was probably chewing gum, Assistant Attorney General Matthew Frank and private attorney Neal Katyal wrote in a Sept.
 18 response to the defense’s claims.

 The “foam” around Floyd’s mouth was probably spittle, they said, and “hooping” was a reference to playing basketball, which Floyd often did.
 They also noted Nelson’s conflicting claims that Floyd had taken drugs orally and rectally.
 The prosecutors did not respond to a request for an interview.